fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 There's an existing [ESlint](https://www.npmjs.com/package/eslint-plugin-react-hooks) rule that can be used to verify that the application uses hooks correctly.

-Create-react-app has readily configured rule [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) that complains if hooks are used in an illegal manner:
+Create-react-app has the readily-configured rule [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) that complains if hooks are used in an illegal manner:

 ![](../../images/7/60ea.png)